Labour’s four-day week explained: How it will work and who can do it

 Under current rules, workers have the right to request flexible working, but employers aren’t legally obliged to agree.

+Education minister Baroness Jacqui Smith said of the reports: “We think that flexible working is actually good for productivity.
+So the four-day week that I know is on the front of quite a lot of newspapers today, what we’re actually talking about there is the type of flexible working that enables you to use compressed hours.”

-Responding to the proposals, Joe Ryle, Director of the 4 Day Week Campaign, said: “This is a welcome move from the Government which recognises that the future of work we are heading for is a four-day week for all.
+Joe Ryle, director of the 4 Day Week Campaign, said: “This is a welcome move from the government which recognises that the future of work we are heading for is a four-day week for all.

 “However, these proposals would only allow workers to compress their working hours rather than reduce them which we have found is key for improving work-life balance and also maintaining productivity.